 The outcomes of our discussions and beliefs helped us to shape a thematic based curriculum where children can grow as learners; explore their own interests, beliefs and values and build positive relationships with others around them.
-An over aching theme for the learning can be explored through a full range of subjects across the curriculum.
+An over arching theme for the learning can be explored through a full range of subjects across the curriculum.
 The themes will change throughout the year.

 Teachers and pupils have collaborated to develop strategies to make our school eco-friendly; we currently hold the Eco School status with the Green Flag award.
-In terms of physical development, we provide a wide range of opportunities for all learners and this has allowed us to gain the Platinum School Games Award.
+In terms of physical development, we provide a wide range of opportunities for all learners and this had allowed us to gain the Platinum School Games Award.

 How do pupils progress and achieve within our curriculum?